OlivierFL/Floch_Olivier_8_19062021/CONTRIBUTING.md

 Please run these tools regularly to fix some code smells, like missing _type hints_, format the code to follow _PSRs_, etc.

+As this project is built with the Symfony Framework, please follow the framework's [**best practices**](https://symfony.com/doc/current/best_practices.html).

 #### 2.2.3 Tests

 This project uses [**PHPUnit**](https://phpunit.de/) tu run tests.